kuzudb/kuzu-blog/src/content/post/2024-01-24-transforming-your-data-to-graphs-1.md

 relational DBMSs (RDBMS) and graph DBMSs (GDBMS).

-In this post, we'll look at how to transform data that might exist in a typical relational system to a graph and load it into a Kùzu database.
+In this post, we'll look at how to transform data that might exist in a typical relational system to a graph and load it into a Kuzu database.
 The aim of this post and the next one is to showcase "graph thinking"[^1], where you explore connections in your existing structured data and apply it to potentially uncover new insights.